AngiIag/Repo1/README.md

 **Project Stories**

- - New account registration
+ - Sign-up registration flow
- - to be added
+ - Sign-in flow
+ - Search and select a menu on the site
+ - Payment options flow

 **Project Test Cases**

- - User registration with new account
+ - Sign-up registration flow
+ - Sign-in flow
+ - Search and select a menu on the site
+ - Payment options flow

 **Test Execution**